h4ckyou/h4ckyou.github.io/posts/ctf/picoctf/writeup24.md

 In my case I choose to jump here `0x80499e5`

 Here's how to do it:
-- Increment the level by 4 and i should be set to 3
+- Increment the level by 5 and i should be set to 4
 - On the 4th oob write we set the stack frame instruction pointer to `0xe5`
-- When we then trigger the write our level is going to be 5 and then it calls win!
+- When we then trigger the write it calls win()
+- Profit since level is set to 5 (flag gotten!)

 Here's it
 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/ad977937-1fb1-4a3d-be26-ddb8e2b8c0f8)